cue-lang/cue/doc/ref/spec.md

 Recursively closing a struct is equivalent to adding `..._|_` to its its root and any of its substructures that are not defined for all fields.

-Syntactically, structs are recursively closed explicitly with the `close` builtin or implicitly by [definitions](#Definitions).
+Syntactically, structs are closed explicitly with the `close` builtin or implicitly and recursively by [definitions](#definitions-and-hidden-fields).

 ```